Guest Post: A Five-Part Plan For Fixing America’s Health Care System

 - Dissociate health insurance from employment.

 Employers don’t provide home insurance or vehicle insurance.
 They should not provide health insurance, either.
-A disadvantage of the current situation is that workers with chronic health problems become tied to their employer—if they switch employers their new health care plan typically will not cover their existing medical problems.
+A disadvantage of the current situation is that workers with chronic health problems become tied to their employer-if they switch employers their new health care plan typically will not cover their existing medical problems.
+For example, if your health problems mean you need to go to a place like Advanced Urology your new employer might not give you a plan that covers their procedures.
 Another disadvantage of the current situation is that most employers offer only a few health insurance options.
 Workers who opt out rarely get fully reimbursed for what the employer would contribute, cannot deduct health insurance premiums from their income taxes, and usually pay more for health insurance because they aren’t in a group plan.

 - Require all adults to either purchase catastrophic health insurance for themselves and their dependents or provide proof that they can afford a moderately expensive hospital stay.